 This article contains links, some of which are affiliate links.
 If you make a purchase through one of my links, I earn a commission which allows me to fund this blog.
 I only post links of products and services I have used and enjoyed and that have truly benefited me on my travels!

-There are different programs to be done at Imire.
+There are different programs to be done as a wildlife volunteer at Imire.
 You can opt for the equine program and for the regular program.
 The regular program includes all your activities and an easy going horse ride one morning a week, the perfect program for non-riders or beginners.
 If you choose to do the full horse riding program you will be on your horse in the bush every day, either in the morning or afternoon.
 Two days a week you will be rounding up cattle.
 Imire has 100s of cows roaming the reserve, they are there for natural tick control.
 Ticks absolutely love cows and therefore leave the other wildlife alone a bit more than they normally would.
 The cattle are then rounded up and brought to the dip, where they are sprayed to get rid of ticks.
 Afterwards the cattle are released back into the reserve to catch more ticks!
 It’s such a fun thing to do on horseback, herding 100s of heads of cattle through the reserve.
 The other days of horse riding will include checking up on the wildlife and you’ll likely spot some elephants and rhinos from horseback!

 Your horse riding guide will be Judy Travers, her and her have husband John Travers own Imire and their children run different parts of Imire: the reserve, lodge and farm sections.
 Judy has lots of knowledge about all the animals on the reserve, the landscape (ask her about the trees!), her horses, and the history of Imire.
 Josh guided us in the first week, he trained a couple of Judy’s horses and he’s an incredibly talented rider and horse trainer - a pleasure to ride with.
 The horses are in great condition and well trained by Josh, responsive but bomb proof, the perfect combo for an enjoyable ride out through the reserve!
 If you get the chance, ask to ride Lundi and/or Zambezi, they are absolutely incredible!!!